Select Page

 Blues Deluxe

 I think overtime Joe has opened up to other influences.
-He is a young guy after all, and there’s plenty to learn about the blues and about the many great blues guitarists.
+He is not a young guy any more, but there’s still plenty to learn about the blues and about the many great blues guitarists.
 Not to mention all of the possible guitar and equipment combinations.
 In a video below he claims that Freddie King was a big influence.
 So the bottom line is… Joe is still being influenced.
 He is a work-in-progress that will be evolving for a long time.

 And this brings up a good point…